BBP Phase Transition for an Extensive Number of Outliers: Abstract

 \section{Abstract}

 Random-matrix theory helps disentangle signal from noise in large data sets.
 We analyze rectangular $p\times q$ matrices $W = W_0 + M$ in which the noise $M$ generates a Marchenko–Pastur bulk, whereas the signal $W_0$ injects an extensive set of degenerate singular values.
-Keeping $\mathrm{rank} \, W_0/q$ finite as $p,q \to \infty$, we show that the singular value density obeys a quartic equation and derive explicit asymptotics in the strong-signal regime.
-The resulting generalized Baik–Ben Arous–Péché phase diagram yields a scaling law for the critical signal strength and clarifies how a finite density of spikes reshapes the bulk edges.
-Numerical simulations validate the theory and illustrate its relevance for high-dimensional inference tasks.
+Keeping $\rank (W_0) /q$ finite as $p,q \to \infty$, we show that the trace of the resolvent of $W^{\top} W$ obeys a quartic equation for one degenerate signal, yielding an exact spectral density, and derive explicit asymptotics in the strong-signal regime.
+We map out a detailed generalized Baik–Ben Arous–Péché (BBP) phase diagram and clarify how a finite density of spikes reshapes the bulk edges.
+We further derive a $1/3$-scaling law for the critical signal strength in terms of the rank ratio for rectangular matrices in the finite-to-extensive-rank crossover.
+Numerical simulations validate the theory and illustrate its relevance for high-dimensional inference tasks with multiple degenerate signals and more general signal distributions.